Prntly: Creator

+Portelli lives in Cherry Valley, New York.
+In late April, 2026, he officially launched his campaign to run as a Republican in the November race for the 19th Congressional District.

 Website

 Portelli created the site with web developer Josh Barton.
 The website saw massive growth in readership in the first year of operation, jumping from an anonymous print site with a blog to being one of the top 2000 sites in the United States, with an average monthly visitor rate of a million people during the 2016 election cycle.
 The Washington Post reported that then-candidate Donald Trump read the website, and tweeted links to the site.
 The Post also noted some of its articles were plagiarized.

 Between 2017 and 2020, the site went defunct due to social media sites cracking down on fact checking.

 With the 2020 election coming up and the George Floyd Protests, Prntly started up again, claiming Bikers for Trump was planning to invade the Capitol Hill Autonomous Zone.
 The story was picked up by Big League Politics ("pledging to retake Seattle's Capital[sic] Hill Autonomous Zone") and Gateway Pundit ("Initial Reports: Bikers for Trump and Other Groups Planning to Retake Seattle Occupation Zone on July 4th").
 Mediaite factchecked with Bikers for Trump, who indicated neither outlet had contacted them.
 Portelli posted on Facebook that he recruited "12,000 patriots" for the event.

 In 2015, Snopes regarded the site as a "a disreputable outlet that has a penchant for publishing both fake news and spurious pro-Trump articles."
 Snopes also documented a case of the site recycling a story from fellow fake/hoax news site Now8News and changing the details.